ganapathyg981/engineering-notes/dsa/array/arrays.md

 ## Intuitions
 - Find duplicates -> use set
 - Find frequency -> use map
+- The input or the output lies in 1 to n, 1to n+1 or bounded context then use cycle sort
 ## Problems
 ### Contains Duplicate
 Given an integer array nums, return true if any value appears more than once in the array, otherwise return false.